-DCJS also conducted 18 Principled Policing trainings during 2022.
+DCJS also conducted 11 Principled Policing trainings during 2023 attended by 169 police officers.
 Previously known as Procedural Justice, this curriculum focuses on the way police interact with the public; how these interactions influence the public's view of police; and the public's willingness to obey the law.
 Principled policing seeks to strengthen the relationships and trust between police agencies and the communities they serve.
-These trainings are conducted in a Train-the-Trainer format, allowing local law enforcement trainers to conduct their own in-service training.
+These trainings are conducted in a train-the-trainer format, allowing local law enforcement trainers to conduct their own inservice training.